 - Cars move clockwise in roundabouts.
 Always yield to vehicles already in the roundabout.

 - Front and rear seat belts are obligatory in the UK.
-It is illegal to talk on a hand-held mobile phone while operating a motor vehicle.

 - Be careful about drinking and driving: A driver whose blood alcohol level exceeds 0.8 will be considered legally intoxicated.
 Alcohol consumption is generally allowed from age 18.